 BEST PRACTICES Working Group

-- Compile and categorize available reference documents under the headings: Mission and Strategic Planning; Governance, Organizational Structure and Leadership; Guidelines for Collecting; Ethics and Research (in collaboration with the UMAC Ethics Working Group); other categories.
+- Compile and categorize available reference documents under the headings: Mission and Strategic Planning; Governance, Organizational Structure and Leadership; Guidelines for Collecting; Ethics and Research; other categories.
+See outcomes 2017-19 here (PDF).

 - Produce documents on standards and best practices where they do not exist.